DuyguKeskek/mirca.github.io/_posts/2016-08-19-gsoc-astropy-final.md

 </p>

 <p style='text-align: justify;'>
-All these steps are enclosed in <a href="https://github.com/astropy/photutils/pull/385"> DAOPhotPSFPhotometry </a> class, which in fact is the main contribution of my project GSoC project.
+All these steps are enclosed in <a href="https://github.com/astropy/photutils/pull/385">DAOPhotPSFPhotometry</a> class, which in fact is the main contribution of my project GSoC project.
 </p>

 <p style='text-align: justify;'>